cracked-machine/pod_serializable/README.md

 ## POD Class

-With the PODRecord classes, you must initialize the object using aggregate initialization:
+With the POD class - `PodRecord.hpp` - you must initialize the object using aggregate initialization:

 ```
 // Note: